Item Sales Report

 4.2 Group By

-Now, let's see how to check the Item Sales Report by different grouping options.
+Now, let's see how to check the Item Sales Report using different grouping options.

-You can check the data in the Item Sales Report by dividing the group as well.
+You can also check the data in the Item Sales Report by dividing the group.
 You will have the following grouping options to generate the report in a group:

 UPC | Departments | Category | Manufacture | Details